MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 If this policy is enabled on a computer, a user is not required to press CTRL+ALT+DEL to log on.
 Not having to press CTRL+ALT+DEL leaves users susceptible to attacks that attempt to intercept the users' passwords.
 Requiring CTRL+ALT+DEL before users log on ensures that users are communicating by means of a trusted path when entering their passwords.

 > [!NOTE]
-> This policy should not be enabled if there is only one user on the Windows 10 device.
+> This policy can be enabled if there is only one user using the Windows 10 device.

 If this policy is disabled, any user is required to press CTRL+ALT+DEL before logging on to Windows.